cern-hse-computing/WCCOAkafkaDrv/README.md

 # 1. Description #

 This is a generic WinCC OA driver used to stream and/or ingest data via Kafka.
-The user has the following possibilites:
+The user has the following possibilities:

 * Run a producer
 * Run one or several consumers (one consumer per topic)